 I have performed my poetry at venues across the UK including:

-The Aldeburgh Poetry Festival (2002, 2014), The Arvon Foundation (The Hurst), The Arvon Foundation (Totleigh Barton), The Bike Shed Theatre (Exeter), Bodmin Moor Poetry Festival, Brilliant Lives Festival (Apples and Snakes), Canford School, The Drum Theatre (Plymouth), Exeter Cathedral, Exeter Poetry Festival, Greenbelt Festival, ICA, The King’s School, The Lowry Centre (Manchester), Monkton Combe School, The British Library, The Phoenix (Exeter), The Poetry Trust (1999, 2007), The Poetry Place, Royal Devon and Exeter Hospital, The Sherborne Sessions (2012, 2014, 2016), SPACEX Gallery (Exeter), Tate Britain, Taunton Literature Festival, Tonbridge School, The Troubadour Café, Ty Newydd Writers’ Centre of Wales, University of Exeter, The Watershed Centre (Bristol), Ways With Words Literature Festival, Wenlock Poetry Festival.
+The Aldeburgh Poetry Festival (2002, 2014), The Arvon Foundation (The Hurst), The Arvon Foundation (Totleigh Barton), The Bike Shed Theatre (Exeter), Bodmin Moor Poetry Festival, Brilliant Lives Festival (Apples and Snakes), The British Library, Canford School, The Drum Theatre (Plymouth), Exeter Cathedral, Exeter Poetry Festival, Greenbelt Festival, ICA, The King’s School, The Lowry Centre (Manchester), Manchester Cathedral, Monkton Combe School, The Phoenix (Exeter), The Poetry Trust (1999, 2007), The Poetry Place, Quay Words (Exeter), Royal Devon and Exeter Hospital, The Sherborne Sessions (2012, 2014, 2016), Shute Festival, SPACEX Gallery (Exeter), Tate Britain, Taunton Literature Festival, Tonbridge School, Tonbridge Talks (2019), The Troubadour Café, Trowbridge Stanza, Ty Newydd Writers’ Centre of Wales, University of Exeter, The Watershed Centre (Bristol), Ways With Words Literature Festival, Wenlock Poetry Festival.

 I have read with the following artists and poets:

-Afric McGlinchey, Alan Brownjohn, Alasdair Paterson, Alicia Yerburgh, Andy Brown, Andrew Motion, Ann Gray, Ann Sansom, Anne Carson, Anne-Marie Fyfe, Annie Fisher, Beverly Rycroft, Boo Hewerdine, Brian Patten, Candy Neubert, Catherine Smith, Cathy Burton, Chrissie Banks, Christopher Reid, Christopher Southgate, Connie Bensley, Damian Furniss, David Woolley, Deborah Fielding, Fiona Benson, Harry Baker, Helen Evans, Hilary Menos, George Szirtes, Iain Archer, Isabel Galleymore, Jacqueline Wilson, Jane Kirwan, Jean Sprackland, Jon McGregor, Josephine Corcoran, Julie-Ann Rowell, Katherine Venn, Kathryn Heyman, Lawrence Sail, Liz Lochhead, Luke Sital-Singh, Lemn Sissay, Lol Coxhill, Mandy Coe, Mark Totterdell, Mario Petrucci, Martin Wroe, Martyn Joseph, Matthew Francis, Matt Harvey, Michael McKimm, Michael Bartholomew-Biggs, Michael Morpurgo, Michael Donaghy, Miriam Darlington, Paul Casey, Paul Cookson, Paul Farley, Philip Gross, Peter Carpenter, Peter Daniels, Phil Bowen, Richard Nicholson, Richard Skinner, River Wolton, Roger McGough, Rose Cook, Rosie Shepperd, Roz Goddard, Rupert Loydell, Sally Flint, Sandeep Parmar, Sarah Salway, Selima Hill, Siân Hughes, Simon Mayo, Stephen Boyce, Stewart Henderson, Susan Utting, Valerie Bloom, Wednesday’s Wolves
+Afric McGlinchey, Ailsa Holland, Alan Brownjohn, Alasdair Paterson, Alicia Yerburgh, Andrew Rudd, Andy Brown, Andrew Motion, Ann Gray, Ann Sansom, Anne Carson, Anne-Marie Fyfe, Annie Fisher, Beverly Rycroft, Boo Hewerdine, Brian Patten, Candy Neubert, Catherine Smith, Cathy Burton, Chrissie Banks, Christopher Reid, Christopher Southgate, Connie Bensley, Damian Furniss, David Woolley, Dawn Gorman, Deborah Fielding, Fiona Benson, Harry Baker, Helen Evans, Hilary Menos, George Szirtes, Iain Archer, Isabel Galleymore, Jacqueline Wilson, Jane Kirwan, Jean Sprackland, John Wedgwood Clarke, Jon McGregor, Josephine Corcoran, Julie-Ann Rowell, Katherine Venn, Kathryn Heyman, Lawrence Sail, Liz Lochhead, Luke Sital-Singh, Lemn Sissay, Lol Coxhill, Mandy Coe, Marc Woodward, Mark Totterdell, Mario Petrucci, Martin Wroe, Martyn Joseph, Matthew Francis, Matt Harvey, Michael McKimm, Michael Bartholomew-Biggs, Michael Morpurgo, Michael Donaghy, Miriam Darlington, Paul Casey, Paul Cookson, Paul Farley, Philip Gross, Peter Carpenter, Peter Daniels, Phil Bowen, Richard Nicholson, Richard Skinner, River Wolton, Roger McGough, Rose Cook, Rosie Shepperd, Roz Goddard, Rupert Loydell, Sally Flint, Sandeep Parmar, Sarah Salway, Selima Hill, Siân Hughes, Simon Mayo, Stephen Boyce, Stewart Henderson, Susan Utting, Valerie Bloom, Wednesday’s Wolves